2025 Houston Dash season: July/August

 On July 22, Houston announced the signing of Canadian international forward Clarissa Larisey from Crystal Palace for an undisclosed fee.
-Larisey is signed thorugh the 2027 season.
+Larisey is signed through the 2027 season.
 Houston returned from the summer break and earned a 2–2 against Bay FC.
 Getting goals from van Zanten and Schmidt.
 Houston returned home and earned a dramatic 2–1 win against North Carolina with a stoppage time goal by Schmidt, adding to an earlier goal by van Zanten.
 On July 11, Houston announced the signing of Italian International Defender Lisa Boattin for an undisclosed amount.
 Boattin is signed through the 2027 season.
 On August 22, Houston traded Olivieri to expansion team Boston Legacy FC for $100,000, half of which will come in 2025 and half in 2026.
 Houston extended their unbeaten streak to four games, earning a 1–1 draw against Seattle Reign, on a goal by Ryan.
 Houston ended the month of August unbeaten with a 1–1 draw versus Louisville, on a goal by Duljan.